LucasFonts/vfbLib/DESCRIPTION.md

 - Guideline data is written to the official UFO v3 elements
 - Anchors are preserved in composite glyphs
 - PostScript hinting is written correctly, but to the Adobe lib key
+- TrueType hinting is supported in composite glyphs
 - Supports more UFO font info attributes:
   - `openTypeGaspRangeRecords`
   - `openTypeHeadLowestRecPPEM`